-Check that operable louvers and shades are working.
-Set angles of adjustable louvers to eliminate direct sun penetration.

-Energy-efficient toplighting that exceeds the Hawaii Model Energy Code requirements may be eligible for customized incentives.
-Contact your utility company representative as early as possible in the design process.

-An operable central skylight in the Honolulu Hale provides natural ventilation and fills the building's interior with daylight.
+DATEIOITTING J J Check that operable louvers and shades are working.
+Set angles f adjustable louvers to eliminate direct sun penetration. inergy-efficient toplighting that exceeds the Hawaii Model Energy code requirements may be eligible for customized incentives.
+Contact your utility company representative as early as possible in the design process. n operable central skylight in the Honolulu Hale provides natural rentilation and fills the building's interior with daylight.
 Figure 3-23.
 Central skylight, Honolulu Hale.
-Photo: Erik Kolderup, Eley Associates.

-Patterned Toplighting
+Photo: Erik Kolderup, Eley Associates. <image/> Patterned Toplighti ing skylights or rows of sawtooth or square roof monitors to provide glare-free daylight across a large space.
+The spacing of the pattern depends on the ceiling height.

-Use patterned toplighting in large spaces that need uniform, low-glare illumination.
+Recommendation Use patterned toplighting in large

+spaces that need uniform, low-

+glare illumination.

-Patterned toplighting uses a grid of
+Description Patterned toplighting uses a grid of

+skylights or rows of sawtooth or say